DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 It is also in the `metsHdr` that the Submission Agreement to which a particular SIP conforms can be identified (see `metsHdr/altrecordID/@TYPE=”SUBMISSIONAGREEMENT`).

-The following table describes the main differences in the `metsHdr` between an E-ARK SIP and the CS IP.
+The following table describes the differences in the `metsHdr` between an E-ARK SIP and the CS IP.

 | ID | Name & Location | Description & usage | Cardinality & Level |